fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

 Job.
 Is there just about anything _not_ a competition?

 Well, a few things, but most are.
 Back to topic.
-Our Life is filled to the brim with competitions, but do we see them as competion?
+Our Life is filled to the brim with competitions, but do we see them as competition?
 Rarely.
 So what happens when you start seeing it as competition?
 That's only the beginning.
 Because you still need to actually compete.
 There's so much to compete for, you can't do all of it once.
 If you want to actually compete (you certainly did